 Downhill mountain bikes have 180-200mm of travel at either end, often using coil-sprung suspension that’s optimised for pure traction and support.

 To withstand with the huge forces the bikes are put under, the forks have legs that extend above the head tube and are then braced together, known as a ‘double-crown’ or ‘triple-clamp’ fork.

 What is an electric mountain bike?

-Electric mountain bikes are becoming very popular indeed, with models corresponding to all disciplines from XC to downhill.
+Electric mountain bikes are becoming very popular indeed, with models corresponding to all disciplines, from XC to downhill.

 These bikes are significantly heavier than their non-motorised equivalents, but can make light work of climbing up the steepest of gradients.

 Don’t go thinking that riding an ebike is a piece of cake though, these can deliver a workout that many pros use to train with.
-Electric mountain bikes do allow you to spend more time descending though, after powering up all those climbs.
+Electric mountain bikes do enable you to spend more time descending though, after powering up all those climbs.

 What size mountain bike do I need?